CommonGarden/Grow-IoT/README.md

 To use [Johnny-Five](http://johnny-five.io/), you need to make sure that your arduino is flashed with Standard Firmata.
 Instructions for doing so can be found [here](https://github.com/rwaldron/johnny-five/wiki/Getting-Started#trouble-shooting).
 Once that's done you're ready for the next step!

-Take a look at the [led-and-photoresistor arduino example](https://github.com/CommonGarden/Grow.js/tree/master/examples/arduino/led-and-photoresistor) in the `examples/arduino/` folder.
+Take a look at the `smart-light` example in the `examples/arduino/` folder.

 Create a new thing in the Grow-IoT ui and copy and paste the UUID and Token into the example below.